 Because I knew you . . .
 I’ve been changed for good

-Instead, I sit by her bed as she lies sleeping.
+Instead, I sit quietly by her bed, willing my love into her awareness as she lies sleeping.
 Suddenly, she opens her eyes and sees me.
 All that’s between us shimmers in the air.
 “I love you, Lisa Kent,” she says intensely.
 The blessing washes over me.
+“I love you, Linda Kent.”
+Tears are in my voice.
 She knows.
-“I love you, Linda Kent,” I answer with tears in my voice.
 She knows.

-After her goodbyes, the process begins in earnest.
-As pneumonia rages, her heart races and her breathing becomes labored—torturous even, as her body fights for each inhalation.
-A sip of water to moisten her parched mouth, balm to soften her cracked lips, a cloth to cool her fevered head can only ease her suffering briefly.
+Her goodbyes complete, the dying process begins in earnest.
+As pneumonia rages, her heart races and her breathing becomes torturous as her body fights for each inhalation.
+A sip of water to a parched mouth, soothing balm to cracked lips, a cloth to a fevered head, these only ease her suffering briefly.

-“Rest now, Mom,” her oldest daughter says.
+“Rest now, Mom,” her oldest daughter, Lori says.
 “Just go to sleep.
 We’ll be right here.”

 But in between fretful sleeping and waking, she struggles to tell us one more thing.
-Though she can barely form the words, she manages to utter, “I want us to be a family.”
+Barely able to form the words, she manages to utter, “I want us to stay a family.”

-Worried that without her we will drift apart and let conflict come between us, she is intent that we respect her wishes.
+She’s worried that without her we will drift apart, let conflict come between us.
+She is adamant, and rightly so that we respect her wishes.

 “I want you to love each other and be happy.”

 “Promise?” she pleads.
-She cannot let go until she knows we will take care of each other.
+She must know we will take care of each other before she can let go.

 The nurses move around us now as we keep vigil.
 Confined to a hospital room, a waiting room and a hotel room, perspective shifts radically and the minutes and hours lose meaning.
 Has it been three days or a week?
 A surreal bending of space and time becomes our existence; there is no longer a world outside this place.